-- 29. Wash the entire machine thoroughly using a water hose or pressure washer to remove all dirt, mud, debris or residue. - IMPORTANT: Oilseed clean scrapers. - Note: Granular fertilizer can cake onto components clean well. - Wash on top and under the belt. - Leave the belt running while washing inside the tube and around the belt.
+- 29. Wash the entire machine thoroughly using a water hose or pressure washer to remove all dirt, mud, debris or residue.

+- IMPORTANT: Oilseed clean scrapers.

+- Note: Granular fertilizer can cake onto components - clean well.

+- Wash on top and under the belt.

+- Clean inside the tube.